One Day in Edinburgh: Must-See Itinerary for First-Time Visitors

 Where We Went: The Black Grape

+We booked The Black Grape, which is just off the Royal Mile and right down the street from the starting point of our evening tour (Canongate Kirk).
 The menu is built around small plates, which is a great way to try a few flavors and share with your group.
 This wasn’t our favorite meal of the trip, but there were some delicious highlights, and the service was outstanding.
 Our favorites were the wild mushroom spring rolls, Newhaven crab crumpet, and the hummus.
 But we would skip the Scotch egg and the steak next time.

-Alternative Spots We Want to Try Next Time
+Top Edinburgh Dinner Spots We Want to Try Next Time

 - Tolbooth Tavern